ChimentiMatt/temp-Bee-Hive/Readme.md

 #### Frontend
 Open a new terminal leaving the old one running.
-Change directroies into frontend_app npm i
+Change directories into frontend_app and run
+`npm i`
+and then
 `npm run dev`

 click on the url http://localhost:5173/ and test out the app.